Enhanced Breast Screening (Mammogram)

 Should women over 70 be screened?

-If you have had any previous breast screening (private or NHS), it's important that you tell our administrative team, so that our consultant radiologists can compare any previous images at your same appointment.
+If you’ve had any previous breast screening (private or NHS), it is important to tell our administrative team so that our radiologists can compare any previous images at your same appointment.

 Overview